BH Macro Limited Buys Back Shares for Treasury

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-BH Macro Limited has repurchased 250,000 of its ordinary shares on the London Stock Exchange at an average price of 396.4 pence per share.
-These shares will be held in treasury, adjusting the total voting rights to 527,502,287.
-This move is part of the company’s strategy to manage its share capital efficiently.
+BH Macro Limited has acquired 250,000 of its own ordinary shares on the London Stock Exchange, with prices ranging from 393 to 397 pence per share.
+The shares will be held in treasury, affecting the total number of shares in issue and voting rights.
+This move might influence the company’s stock dynamics and investor relations.

 For further insights into GB:BHMG stock, check out TipRanks’ Stock Analysis page.